CONGRESSMAN STEVE ISRAEL

 Dr. Lundgren holds a PhD in Biology from the University of Technology Sydney, an MS in Plant Conservation and Ecology from Arizona State University, and a BA in Biology from Earlham College.

-THE HONORABLE PATRICK J. MURPHY
+PATRICK J. MURPHY

 The Honorable Patrick J. Murphy is a nationally recognized leader in enterprise strategy, public service, and innovation.